Welcome to the section of the website where you can find out more about the school’s governors, and the work that they do.

 Children, Families and Community Committee

-Mrs J Wells (Chair) Mr D Feasey Mrs L McGrath Mrs D Scanlon
+Mrs J Walls (Chair) Mr D Feasey Mrs L McGrath Mr C Ameyaw Mrs D Scanlon Ms L Morris

 Ms S Marc (Inclusion Manager) – to attend